 Community composting provides a solution for residents without gardens.
 We currently support nearly 40 community compost schemes – in parks, allotments and community gardens – with over 1,500 households taking part.
 Compost produced from these schemes has been used in parks, community gardens and food growing projects in local schools.

 How it works

 Members get plenty of advice and information and many of them say this is a great way of connecting with and getting to know neighbours and members of their community.
-Find out more in our blog about the joy of composting.
+Find out more about how schemes work in our FAQ.

 Join a site